antointhesky/facerecognitionbrain/README.md

 ## ⚠ Important: ##
 The client requires the SmartBrain Server (facerecognitionbrain-api) to be running for authentication and face detection to function correctly.

+For testing purposes, you can log in using the following dummy credentials:
+Email: emma@gmail.com
+Password: test123